MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Empirical Evaluation

 { }

-\Cref{tab:mutants-status} reports, for every mutation operator, how many of the mutants generated with it were killed, survived, invalid, or whose verification timed out. \emph{BOR}, \emph{UOI}, \emph{EVR}, \emph{LVR}, and \emph{VER} are responsible for the generation of the higher number of mutants, which is expected since they target common syntactic constructs: respectively, binary operators, expressions, and variables.
-On the other hand, \emph{AMR}, \emph{PRV}, and \emph{THD} do not generate any mutants, and \emph{THI}, \emph{TAR}, \emph{MMR}, \emph{LSR}, and \emph{FAR} generate a low number (less than 100 each).
+\Cref{tab:mutants-status} reports, for every mutation operator, how many of the mutants generated with it were killed, survived, invalid, or whose verification timed out. \emph{AOI}, \emph{ROR}, \emph{EVR}, \emph{LVR}, and \emph{VER} are responsible for the generation of the higher number of mutants, which is expected since they target common syntactic constructs: respectively, binary operators, expressions, and variables. \emph{AMR}, \emph{PRV}, and \emph{THD} do not generate any mutants, and \emph{THI}, \emph{TAR}, \emph{SOR}, and \emph{LOD} generate a low number (less than 20 each).
 This happens because each of these operators can only be applied in very specific scenarios.
 For example, \emph{THD} entails a program location where a class field is accessed using the \texttt{this} keyword inside a method whose argument has the same name as that field. \emph{THI} entails the opposite.
+Furthermore, logical unary and shift operators occur very rarely in our dataset.

 { }